| Report Type | Situational Assessment |

 Protest Disruption Risk Analysis

-400+ day protest timeline, tactic shift to neighborhood actions, Parliament zone mapping, arrest patterns, and bystander legal exposure under new fining laws.
+465+ day protest timeline, "Unity" march by nine opposition parties, Parliament zone mapping, arrest patterns, and bystander legal exposure under new fining laws.

 Read Brief → ElevatedRussian Influence Operations